SQOUT: A Risk-Based Threat Analysis Framework for Quantum Communication Systems: Taxonomy of Attacks on Quantum Communication Systems

 \begin{itemize} \item \textbf{Physical infrastructure:} Fibre, satellite, and device risks (tampering, loss, environment). \item \textbf{Protocol threats:} Quantum-specific attacks (photon-number splitting, Trojan horse, side channels). \item \textbf{Classical interdependence:} Weak links in hybrid quantum-classical deployments. \item \textbf{Operational factors:} Human error, supply chain flaws, and insider risk. \end{itemize}

 A key novelty of our work is that, beyond cataloguing individual quantum and classical techniques, we organise them into sequential kill-chain phases.
+A kill chain (sometimes also called a risk scenario) represents an ordered sequence of adversarial techniques that must succeed for an attack scenario to be realised.
 This end-to-end view captures inter-step dependencies and enables holistic risk scoring.

 This section defines and categorises attacks on quantum communication systems, focusing on their objectives, mechanisms, and contexts.
 By aligning with classical Tactics, Techniques, and Procedures (TTPs) frameworks, we aim to make quantum-specific threats accessible and actionable for security professionals.